Student Handbook 2015/2016

 - Lecture about right and wrong

-- Promote feelings of guilt about grades or anything else
+- Promote guilt feelings about grades or anything else

 - Gossip: speak of it only to those who can help